 Swimming in general can be exhausting, and your time in a tail will slip away faster than you expect.
 Make sure to take breaks so your body can recover.
 These breaks are a fun excuse to eat snacks and connect with the other mermaids in your area.
 Also, drink water frequently and remember to reapply sunscreen if outside.

 Good luck and have so much fun at your mermaid meetup!
-Guaranteed you will make some friends and have a good time.
+It’s guaranteed you will make some friends, have a good time, and maybe even plan to go to a mermaid convention!
 Please share your pictures in your Fin Fun tail with us at email@example.com.

 Guest Blogger Bio